 Bootstrapping

-We assessed parameter uncertainty using bootstrapping...
+We assessed parameter uncertainty using bootstrapping... it took days.

 RESULTS

 Model performance, parameter estimates, and sensitivity analysis

 Modeled DOC and DO generally followed observed temporal patterns across years and study lakes (Fig. 2).
 There was an overall strong goodness of fit for both DOC and DO based on RMSE across lakes (0.73-1.46 mg L-¹; Table 4).
 The model also accounted for considerably more information than long-term means of DOC based on NSE values across lakes (0.70-0.96).
 Although the model captured annual and seasonal DOC and DO dynamics, the model did not consistently characterize the magnitude of short-term spikes in DOC (i.e., days to weeks).
 Nonetheless, long-term model performance indicated the ability to account for lake variability in DOC and DO from seasonal to inter-annual time scales.